microchips and nanochips, examples of disruptive technologies

 Smart Cities

 Smart cities are those cities that apply Information and Communication Technology (ICT) to improve its infrastructure, mobility, and public services.
 The aim of Smart Cities is to place people at the center of ecodesign and sustainable development, creating a value network and improving the quality of life of citizens.
+In short, to generate sustainable cities.

 a young engineer in computational chemistry